RaymondA-A/RaymondA-A/README.md

 ### Hi there 👋
+Raymond is an aspiring data analyst with an keen sense of interest in python.

 <!--
 **RaymondA-A/RaymondA-A** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.